Finding Arizona Fine Art in Hidden Places

 Legend has it he did describe the location to a neighbor but she nor others were never able to find the mine.
 Some searches have even met with foul play or death whin only adds to the superstitions and legends about “The Lost Dutchman’s Gold Mine”.

 Yes, Arizona is known for its famous landmark—the Grand Canyon—and for its red rock formations and the hidden beauty found in the deserts.
-But its history is filled with legends and stories that inspire you to marvel at bravery of those early settlers and to appreciate the legacy they left for us today.
+But its history is filled with legends and stories that inspire you to marvel at the bravery of those early settlers and to appreciate the legacy they left for us today.